Uniform number (Major League Baseball): Retired numbers

 Players, managers, coaches, or other figures with notable contributions to a given team will sometimes have their uniform number retired such that the number is never reissued by that team.
 Only the individual with the retired number can wear that number upon a potential return to that team.
 Generally, such retirements are reserved for those individuals whose performance and impact were notable not just to a single team, but to Major League Baseball as a whole.

 The first MLB number retired was Lou Gehrig's #4 by the New York Yankees.
 A retirement ceremony was held in his honor at Yankee Stadium on July 4, 1939.
+However, Babe Ruth's famous #3 uniform remained in circulation from the day he was unconditionally released by the Bombers, February 26, 1935, until its formal retirement on June 13, 1948, when a mortally ill Ruth attended the 25th anniversary celebration of Yankee Stadium—nicknamed "The House That Ruth Built"—just 64 days prior to his death from cancer at age 53.
+It had been worn in the interim by seven players, George Selkirk (1935–1942), Bud Metheny (1943–1946), Roy Weatherly (1946), Eddie Bockman (1946), Frank Colman (1946–1947), Allie Clark (1947), and Cliff Mapes (1948), with rookie outfielder Mapes switching jerseys to #13 for the remainder of 1948.

-As of January 2023, MLB has seen at least one number retirement in each season since 1982. #20 has been retired by 11 teams, more than any other number (excluding Jackie Robinson's #42, which has been retired by all teams).
-The lowest number not retired by any team is 38, while the highest player uniform number to be retired is Carlton Fisk's #72, which he wore with the Chicago White Sox.
+As of 2024, MLB has seen at least one number retirement in each season since 1982. #20 has been retired by 11 teams, more than any other number (excluding Jackie Robinson's #42, which has been retired by all teams).
+The lowest positive number not retired by any team is 38, while the highest player uniform number to be retired is Carlton Fisk's #72, which he wore with the Chicago White Sox.
 Two numbers higher than 72 have been retired.
 The St. Louis Cardinals retired #85 in honor of their then-owner August Busch Jr. in 1984, with that number chosen to signify his age at the time of its retirement.
 The Cleveland Guardians (then Indians) retired #455 in 2001 to honor their fans and commemorate the then-MLB record home sellout streak of 455 games.